 Program Coordinator: Connor Henry

 Informal Case Review

 Dr. Edward Smith has offered to do a free informal, online-only case review for our pediatric patients (a full formal review at BCH is $600).
-Parents should contact Grace Berg, Program Coordinator, Cerebrovascular Surgery and Interventions Center (CSIC), Department of Neurosurgery at 617-919-1379 to make arrangements.
+Parents should contact Connor Henry, Program Coordinator, at 617-919-1379 to make arrangements.
 Please note that the free informal review does not include a face-to-face meeting with Dr. Smith or any of the members of the care team.

 Summary of Boston Children’s Hospital Research Program

 Boston Children’s Hospital has been actively engaged in clinical and translational research related to cavernous malformations.
 The hospital encompasses the Vascular Biology Program (VBP), headed by Dr. Marsha Moses, one of the largest basic and translational research programs in the world focused on vascular disease.
 There are ongoing protocols for patient-derived cell lines for therapeutic targeting (DFCI 10-417), small molecule drug delivery targeting, and urinary biomarker screening (AS 10-076-7) translational work.
 There are numerous basic studies, primarily done in the VBP looking at endothelial cell biology and migration.